TOMToolkit/tom_base/docs/brokers/create_dataservice.rst

 Again, depending on the nature of your data service, the `query_service` function could take many different forms.
 This may also require you to create a `build_headers` method, or make use of the `urls`, `get_configuration`, or `get_credentials`methods.
-Saving the results to `self.query_results` could save time in other methods by not requireing you to redo the query.
+Saving the results to `self.query_results` could save time in other methods by not requiring you to redo the query.

 `DataService.query_targets`